Jump to content

 Theatrium - Celebrate on the Rue

-One of the oldest and most popular festivals in Wiesbaden, the Theatrium, attracted visitors to the "Rue" from Friday to Sunday, June 13 to 15, with music, shows and lots of delicacies.
+One of the oldest and most popular festivals in Wiesbaden, the Theatrium, attracts visitors to the "Rue" from Friday to Sunday, June 12 to 14, with music, shows and lots of delicacies.

 View of Wilhelmstrasse from above